Curious About Loose Parts Play?

 Floating and Sinking

 Art and Design

 Remember to take care when introducing loose parts to little ones.
-Some smaller items may not be suitable for children under 36 months (or older children who put things in their mouths).
+Some smaller items are unsuitable for children under 36 months or older children who put things in their mouths).
 Adult supervision is always recommended.